 - Document description: A notarized statement from the owner of the home you reside in stating that you live at that address

 - How to get it: Have your parents or the homeowner of your residence write a statement attesting that you reside at the address, and get the document signed by a notary public.
 To find a notary public, we have an article called: Here’s Where to Go to Get Something Notarized

 - How to get it: Request an official school transcript from the high school or college you attended or are currently attending.

 - How to get it: If you have a vehicle registered in your name with your current address and don’t have the registration card, you can request a copy from your state’s Department of Motor Vehicles (DMV).

 So, how to prove residency if you live with your parents?
-It shouldn’t be that hard.
+Establishing residency in someone else’s home is possible.
 If you need to prove residency, there are several documents you can use besides utility bills.
 You may already have some paperwork laying around that will work to prove your residency, such as a vehicle registration, court letter, or correspondence from any government agency addressed to you.
 You can also use your income taxes, official school records, or a notarized affidavit of residency from either your parents or the owner of the residence.